lwjohnst86/tagDiabetes/doc/submission/reviewer-response.md

 (the parallel NEFA analysis).

-    *We have included a comment in the discussion on how our current analysis fits with our previous NEFA analysis.*
+    *We have included a comment in the discussion on how our current analysis fits with our previous NEFA analysis (end of page 14, beginning of page 15).*

 5. Authors underscore the strength of the statistical modeling used for the analysis, including the use DAG modeling to identify potential confounders.